We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 While a handle might seem like an afterthought, it arguably makes a skillet a skillet.
 Without it, you’d just have a round pan that’d be tricky to move, especially while wearing oven mitts.
 Skillet handles differ based on the material and style of the pan, and throughout our reviews, we’ve found user preference varies.
 We particularly liked the ergonomic handle of the HexClad Hybrid Skillet.
 But, overall, a good handle (or handles) should be ergonomic, easy to grip, and provide enough leverage to lift and move the pan easily or give food a toss.
 It should also keep your hand far enough away from the heat.

-Consider Price
+Consider the Skillet's Price

 Lodge's Blacklock skillet is lightweight and comfortable to hold, as shown in the hand of the review here.